Q: What is the difference between Animal Control and the Capital Humane Society?

 Q: What are the differences between the two Capital Humane Society locations?

-A: Our Admissions & Assessment location is where Lincoln Animal Control, the Lancaster County Sheriff, and citizens drop off stray/lost animals.
+A: Our Admissions & Assessment Center is where Lincoln Animal Control, the Lancaster County Sheriff, and citizens drop off stray/lost animals.
 Citizens can surrender their pet at this location too.
 If a citizen is missing an animal they will need to visit the Admissions & Assessment Center to see if their animal has been brought in.

 Our Pieloch Pet Adoption Center is for adoption animals only.
 At this location citizens can pick out a new family member by adopting from the center.
 Education and pet training classes are located at this location too.